nateghsc09/code-quiz/README.md

 This app is a java script quiz

-The has a chacne to answer 5 mutliple choice questions and see how many they got right at the end.
+The user has a chance to answer 5 mutliple choice questions and see how many they got right at the end.

 If they answer a question incorrectly they will lose 10 seconds of time.